OctopusDeploy/blog/blog/2022-q1/githubactions-eks-deployment/index.md

 ![GitHub Success](github-success.png)

-   kubectl get deployments
+`kubectl get deployments`

 Running this command will get the list of deployments on the cluster.
-You should see the deployment `octopus-underwater-app-octo`.
-Use this name to expose the web application:
+You should see the deployment `ecr-app-underwater`.
+The AWS Fargate Kubernetes profile does not support exposing a service via a Load Balancer.
+We will port forward locally to inspect the service.
+Use this command to expose the web application:

-   kubectl port-forward deployment/octopus-underwater-app-octo  28019:80
+`kubectl port-forward deployment/octopus-underwater-app-octo  28019:80`

 Go to the IP address in the browser to view your web application.